Small-Bodies-Node/catch-apis/README.md

 To develop this flask API locally on a linux-like machine:

 1. Copy `.env-template` to `.env` and supply labels/credentials.
-It's recommended that you choose a local installation of python3 (viz. `which -a python3`) that is not supplied by anaconda, as that might lead to virtual-env mix ups.
+You'll need to specify a `python version` and a `virtualenv`.
+(If you're using anaconda then you'll probably have to use the version of virtualenv that you can install using the conda package manager).

 2. Run `source _initial_setup.sh` in order to:

-    1. Create a virtual environment 'venv' if it doesn't already exist
+    1. Create a virtual environment '.venv' if it doesn't already exist
-    2. Activate venv
+    2. Activate .venv
     3. Update pip
     4. Install project dependencies

-3. Run `sh _start_dev_api.sh` to start the flask api locally in development mode.
-[Nodemon](https://www.npmjs.com/package/nodemon) is used here to watch for file changes.
-(You'll need to install node and nodemon; if you prefer then you can just call `python src/app_entry.py` directly and restart it whenever you make changes in development.)
+3. Run `sh _start_dev_api.sh` to start the flask api directly in development mode.
+[Nodemon](https://www.npmjs.com/package/nodemon) is used here to watch for file changes as you develop.
+(You'll thus need to have node and nodemon installed; if you prefer then you can just call `python3 -m src/app_entry.py` directly and restart it whenever you make changes in development.)

+4. If in the course of your development you add new package dependencies, don't forget to 'freeze' your changes by running `sh _freeze_requirements.sh` while in the `.venv`, and commit those changes.

-4. To test the routes, there is a crude `_test_routes.sh` script that prints out the reult of making local http requests to the defined routes.
+5. To test the routes, there is a crude `_test_routes.sh` script that prints out the result of making local http requests to the defined routes.
 This will be augmented/replaced with proper end-to-end tests soon.

-5. If in the course of your development you add new package dependencies, don't forget to 'freeze' your changes by running `sh _freeze_requirements.sh` while in the venv, and commit those changes.
+6. Go to `localhost:5001/catch/docs` to see the swagger documentation for the API

-### DEPLOY TO PRODUCTION
+### RUNNING IN PRODUCTION

-At the moment we're just cloning and pulling to our remote linux machine; soon we'll set up CI.
-To test locally script for starting up the full remote API, use `sh _start_prod_api.sh`.
+The production version of the API uses gunicorn to start the workers that serve content according to the python-flask configurations.
+This is controlled by the script `_catch_production_apis.sh`, which one of the following arguments: `start, stop, restart, status`.

+### GIT WORKFLOW

+-   Commit often with super clear messages
+-   Make sure that your master branch is synced with your local master branch
+-   Use `git fetch` to update your local tracking copy of the remote master branch (locally called `origin/master`) and merge it into your local master using `git merge origin/master`
+-   Always create feature branches from your freshly updated master branch; commit your changes frequently, and push them to make sure work isn't lost.
+I usually just use `git push origin HEAD` when working on a feature branch
+-   When you're ready to merge your branch, go to github and create a pull request for your new branch; this will trigger tests on Jenkins; if these pass then you'll be able to merge those changes; when a merge is activated on github it will trigger an update to the codebase on the production server and will automatically restart gunicorn without downtime

 ## CODEBASE CONVENTIONS